darshit-shah/smartfilter/README.md

     if (output.type !== 'error') {
         /*
         Step 2.
-Add pivot on 'Type' field with 'Sum' of 'Volume' as measure Both traditional and smartfilter's approach will create a query something like "select Type, sum(Volume) from Stock group by Type"
+Add pivot on 'Type' field with 'Sum' of 'Volume' as measure Both traditional and SmartFilter's approach will create a query something like "select Type, sum(Volume) from Stock group by Type"
-        But smartfilter will store this query and corresponding result in cache and next time when same query is generated, it will just return result from cache without querying any database.
+        But SmartFilter will store this query and corresponding result in cache and next time when same query is generated, it will just return result from cache without querying any database.
         */
         mysmartfilter.smartfilterRequest({ type: "dimension", data: { field: 'Type', key: 'volume', aggregation: 'sum'} }, function (output) {
             if (output.type !== 'error') {